bshroats5/Patriots_Nation/_posts/2025-16-6-We-Are-National-Title-Bound.md

 Pack your bags.
 We are going back to the big dance.

 For the second time in three years, the Cumberlands Patriots are playing for the Red Banner.
 We faced a 21-win Oklahoma Wesleyan team in the NAIA National Semifinals, and we did what we do best: we grinded, we executed, and we pitched a shutout.
-Final score: 1-0.
+An OKWU team that had conceded only 5 goals all season.
+Final score: 1-0 Pats.

 We won it all in 2023.
 We know the path.
 Now, we are one win away from bringing another title back to Williamsburg.